 When it comes to relationships, we all have our checklist (whether we like to admit it or not!)
 Whether it’s someone to laugh us into bed, with an accent that’ll make us swoon, or a sharp style that will knock us off our feet (or send us head over wheels), every one of us is on the lookout for a particular something that floats our boat.
 But, what about after we’ve got into said relationship?
 Don’t we still have preferences, needs, and even a particular way to communicate that might be different from someone else’s ‘checklist’?
 Absolutely we do!
-If you’re interested in finding out more about the five love languages, and even working out what yours are, keep reading!
+If you’re interested in finding out more about love languages, and even working out what yours are, keep reading!

 The 5 Love Languages